IanDab47/Node-NPM-outline/README.md

 1. Create a new directory and open with VSC
   `mkdir <directory-name>`
   `code <directory-name>`
+2. Create a 'package.json' file by initializing npm `npm init`
-2. Create any necessary files for the project
+3. Create any necessary files for the project
   `touch <fileName1> <fileName2>...`
-3. Install any necessary npm programs for the project `npm install <programName> | npm i <programName> | 'Follow program instructions for installation'`
+4. Install any npm programs for the project
+  `npm install <programName> | npm i <programName> | 'Follow program instructions for installation'`
-4. Create a '.gitignore' file with the text 'node_modules' listed inside `echo "node_modules >> .gitignore`
+5. Create a '.gitignore' file with the text 'node_modules' listed inside `echo node_modules >> .gitignore`
-5. Save all files
+6. Save all files
-6. Use git to initialize, add, commit, and push your project to Github `git init`
+7. Use git to initialize, add, commit, and push your project to Github `git init`
   `git add .`
   `git commit -m "Created Node Project"`